mrinalcs/mrinalcs.github.io/_posts/2025/02/10/mechanism-of-preposition.md

 ## Personal Reflections

 I still remember being in class 12 when Sir, was writting this book.
-The way he explained prepositions—detailing why a particular preposition is used in a specific context and how even a slight change can completely alter the meaning of a sentence—was absolutely captivating.
+The way he explained prepositions detailing why a particular preposition is used in a specific context and how even a slight change can completely alter the meaning of a sentence was absolutely captivating.
 Although I could not engage with the book back then, I have recently read it.

 ## Who Should Read This Book?